tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 Coyote!
 I see I have got to watch out more sharply than I had thought for.
 All right, Mr. Coyote; now that I know you are about, you'll have to be smarter than I think you are to catch me.
-You certainly will be back here to-night looking for me, so I think I'll do my cutting right now in the daytime."
+You certainly will be back here tonight looking for me, so I think I'll do my cutting right now in the daytime."

-XV

-SAMMY JAY MAKES PADDY A CALL
+<h2 id="ch15"><a href="#ch15"><span>XV</span> Sammy Jay Makes Paddy a Call</a></h2>

-Paddy the Beaver was hard at work. she had just cut down a good-sized aspen-tree and now she was gnawing it into short lengths to put in his food pile in the pond.
-As she worked, Paddy was doing a lot of thinking about the footprint of Old Man Coyote in a little patch of mud, for he knew that meant that Old Man Coyote had discovered his pond, and would be hanging around, hoping to catch Paddy off his guard.
-Paddy knew it just as well as if Old Man Coyote had told him so.
-That was why she was at work cutting his food supply in the daytime.
+Paddy the Beaver was hard at work.
+She had just cut down a good-sized aspen tree and now she was gnawing it into short lengths to put in her food pile in the pond.
+As she worked, Paddy was doing a lot of thinking about the footprint of Old Man Coyote in a little patch of mud, for she knew that meant that Old Man Coyote had discovered her pond, and would be hanging around, hoping to catch Paddy off her guard.
+Paddy knew it just as well as if Old Man Coyote had told her so.
+That was why she was at work cutting her food supply in the daytime.
 Usually she works at night, and she knew that Old Man Coyote knew it.

 "He'll try to catch me then," thought Paddy, "so I'll do my working on